vflopes/vflopes.github.io/source/about-me/index.md

 <hr/>

-### Why "code ronin"?
+### Why is it called "code ronin"?

-Well, I don't have formal superior education, but I in my skill bars "self-taught" is overpowered.
+Well, I don’t have a B.A degree, but in my skill bars "self-taught" is overpowered.
 I am a tech guy with ninja skills.

 <hr/>